BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-21-kubecon-2018-copenhaguen-day-1.md

 One idea kept my attention is the tagging of their containers:

-*        Pusing docker image tag 1.2.3 also pushes tag 1.2 and tag 1.
+*        Pushing docker image tag 1.2.3 also pushes tag 1.2 and tag 1.
-*        So going to v2 and rolling back to v1 can effectively rolls out 2.0.0 to 1.2.3 without knowing the exact subversions.
+*        So going to v2 and rolling back to v1 effectively rolls out 2.0.0 to 1.2.3 without knowing the exact subversions.
-*        You are always assured that the tag of the major version always points to the latest subversion.
+*        You are assured that the tag of the major version always points to the latest subversion.

-It's not clear to me hwo to implement that.
+It's not clear to me how to implement that.
 Maybe a codefresh hack.
 But still, I found the approach interesting.

 Another lesson for those who want to migrate from on-premise to the cloud is to keep things that work on-premise and simply migrate them on cloud as it is.
 That will ease the migration.
 You can rethink all afterward if needed, but the first step is to migrate, not rebuild from scratch plus migrating.

 As they use CodeFresh for CI/CD, it's easy for them to automate their pipelines.
 That's another lesson: automate everything.
 To automate, you need to standardize.

 Another lesson is to use what is rock-solid.
 We all see a lot of tools and startups around the cloud nebula.
 A lot of them won't last and some will, like Kubernetes.
 This is the tip: use what will last.
-Don't build your whole infrastracture on something unstable or with poor pro/community support.
+Don't build your whole infrastructure on something unstable or with poor pro/community support.

 The final point I kept from this really good rex, is to create a predictable infrastructure.
 You cannot guess what will happen.
-You have to know and use the right tools/annotations to make it behave the way you want, predictably and repetably.
+You have to know and use the right tools/annotations to make it behave the way you want, predictably and repeatedly.

 # How to Export Prometheus Metrics from Just About Anything - Matt Layher, DigitalOcean